codeframework/Docs/Milos/CreatingASimpleBusinessObject.md

 This requires that Milos has access to the database in some form, so the actual keys can be queried.
 This means that integer keys can not be used in offline scenarios.

 > Important: Tables that are related to the table that was just saved were linked through the temporary keys.
 For instance, if we create a new employee, that employee will receive the key "-1" until it is saved the first time.
 Once the employee is saved, that id will be replaced with a real indentity key, such as "25".
 Milos handles all of that automatically.
-However, there might be related tables, such as EmployeeTerritories?.
+However, there might be related tables, such as EmployeeTerritories.
 Lets say we also created 2 new territories, which will receive the keys -1 and -2 respectively.
 Both of those records would be linked to employee -1.
 Once employee -1 is assigned the key 25 however, the two territory records become orphaned untill their foreign key is updated to 25 as well.
-This needs to be handled in the PrimaryKeyValueChanged?() method of the business object.
+This needs to be handled in the PrimaryKeyValueChanged() method of the business object.
 (See also: HowTo_CreateChildItemsInEntities).

-### Using Non-Identity?
-Integer Keys
+### Using Non-Identity Integer Keys

 Generally, integer keys will be identity keys, meaning that the database server will automatically assign unique (generally sequential) key values.
 However, integer keys could also be manually generated.
 This is supported by the Milos framework as well (although it is error prone and therefore not recommended).

-The main difference between identity and manual integer keys is that the key type of the business object has to be set to KeyType?.Integer, and also, the GetNewIntegerKey?() method has to be overridden as in the following example:
+The main difference between identity and manual integer keys is that the key type of the business object has to be set to KeyType.Integer, and also, the GetNewIntegerKey() method has to be overridden as in the following example:

 ```
 public class EmployeeBusinessObject : BusinessObject